Life As an Extruding, Forming, Pressing, and Compacting Machine Setter, Operator, or Tender

 Related Job Titles for this Occupation:

-There were about 71,400 jobs for Extruding, Forming, Pressing, and Compacting Machine Setter, Operator, or Tender in 2016 (in the United States).
+In the United States, there were 71,400 jobs for Extruding, Forming, Pressing, and Compacting Machine Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Extruding, Forming, Pressing, and Compacting Machine Setter, Operator, or Tender.
-Due to new job openings and attrition, there will be an average of 7,900 job openings in this field each year.
+There will be an estimated 7,900 positions for Compacting Machine Operator per year.

 The states with the most job growth for Compacting Machine Operator are Rhode Island, Utah, and Nevada.
 Watch out if you plan on working in Delaware, Virginia, or Ohio.
 These states have the worst job growth for this type of profession.